openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_XLNet_From_Tensorflow.md

 2. Save and run the following Python script in `~/XLNet-Base/xlnet`:

-**Note** The original model repository has been tested with TensorFlow 1.13.1 under Python2.
+> **Note**: The original model repository has been tested with TensorFlow 1.13.1 under Python2.

 ```python
 from collections import namedtuple